lexibank/tlopo/out/vol3/chapter13.md

 ### 6.5. _Heliconia indica_, heliconia, Blif laplap (Heliconiaceae)

-Two species of _Heliconia_ grow in NW Island Melanesia, _Heliconia indica_ in eastern mainland New Guinea and the Bismarcks and _Heliconia salomonensis_ in Bougainville and the Solomons (R. Gardner, pers. comm.).
+Two species of _Heliconia_ grow in NW Island Melanesia, _Heliconia indica_ in eastern mainland New Guinea and the Bismarcks and _Heliconia solomonensis_ in Bougainville and the Solomons (R. Gardner, pers. comm.).
 The two appear to be very· similar ([Figure 13.10](#fig-3-13_10), left).[^21] Numerous short stems formed from leaf sheaths rise from an underground rhizome to a height of 5 or 6 m.
 The leaves resemble banana leaves, and under cultivation assume various colours and patterns: yellow, yellow-and-green striped, bright red or dark red.
 In the wild heliconias grow in damp shady environments in primary and secondary forest.

 The leaves are used for covering and sealing the stone oven because of their thick, waxy cuticle and very large leaf surfaces.
 Thanks to their size, fewer are needed, reducing the labour of cutting and carrying ([Henderson & Hancock 1988](../sources/HendersonandHancock1988):239, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 196, [Hviding 2005](../sources/Hviding2005): 120).